JordanWalsh35/Using-Machine-Learning-to-Predict-English-Premier-League-Fixtures-with-Scraped-Data/README.md

 Accuracy: 59.71%
 <br/>

 <p align="justify"> The accuracy improved to 59.71%, a significant improvement.
-The next step involves adding all the extra predictors, these are the moving average figures that were created in the feature engineering section earlier </p>
+The next step involves adding all the extra predictors, these are the moving average figures that were created in the feature engineering section earlier. </p>
 <br/>

 ```python